relaycoder/relaycode/docs/FEATURES-ROADMAP.md

+#### add -y tag in `relay git commit y` also add y to more necessary another commands

 #### useful action buttons in system notifications

+#### make the codebase highly radically significantly DRY for super less code. all without causing features breaks and regressions

 #### make the codebase highly DRY for super less code. refactor algorithm to be more efficient. all without causing features breaks and regressions